delton137/python-ffnn/README.md

 * modification of the cost function for adv. opt. including degree and type of regularization

 Now I do not consider Python ideal for neural networks, because it is often slow.
+I don't even particularily care for coding complex matrix algebra with NumPy.
 However, Python is fun for fooling around.

 I encountered two problems, however.
 Most of the simple python codes implementing backpropagation only contain 1 hidden layer.
 I wanted to experiment with an arbitrary number of hidden layers, each of arbitrary size.